Axway/flowmanager/docs/migrate_data_mongodb.md

 # Migrate MongoDB data

-How to migrate data between different MongoDB docker containers (same version).
-Use case: We have a MongoDB container with a custom image and we want to move data to another MongoDB container that uses an official image.
+How to migrate data between different MongoDB docker containers (same MongoDB version).

+Use case: _We have a MongoDB container with a custom image and we want to move data to another MongoDB container that uses an official image_.

 ## Dump data